Keyfactor/globalsign-mssl-cagateway/README.md

 ```

 ### ServiceSettings
-There are no specific Changes for the GatewayRegistration section.
-Refer to the Refer to the AnyGateway Documentation for more detail.
+There are no specific Changes for the ServiceSettings section.
+Refer to the AnyGateway Documentation for more detail.
 ```json
   "ServiceSettings": {
     "ViewIdleMinutes": 8,